gyjames/HELIX/README.md

 ```
 conda create -n helix python=3.11.5
 ```
+- If you are running HELIX on GPU, CUDA is required before pytorch installation.
 - Pytorch installation: https://pytorch.org/get-started/locally/

 - Other dependencies can be installed via conda and pip: